The Scottish Wars of Independence

 The First War of Independence

-What went before (in very broad strokes): When Alexander II, the King of Scots, died in 1249, his son, another Alexander, was only eight years old and Scotland was at the mercy of rival factions.
-This rivalry was so intense that at one point the infant king was even kidnapped in an attempt to force a power-sharing arrangement.
+What went before (in very broad strokes): When Alexander II, King of Scots, died in 1249, his eight-year-old son, also named Alexander, inherited the throne, leaving Scotland vulnerable to clashing factions.
+The rivalry was so fierce that the young king was once kidnapped in an effort to push for a power-sharing deal.

-In 1251 the still very young Alexander was married to Margaret, the daughter of King Henry III of England and, although Henry attempted to force the young king to recognise him as overlord of Scotland (look for the Treaty of Falaise), Alexander refused.
+In 1251, still just a boy, Alexander married Margaret, daughter of King Henry III of England, though Henry tried to compel him to acknowledge him as Scotland’s overlord (look for the Treaty of Falaise).
+Alexander however refused.
 Finally in 1262 Alexander, at the age of 21, took direct control of his kingdom and set to work where his father had left off.
 He was to be one of the best kings Scotland ever had!

-In February of 1275, the Queen of Scots fell ill while visiting Fife and died on February 26 in Cupar Castle.
-Alexander had her buried in the Abbey of Dunfermline.
-She was just thirty four years old and had been queen for twenty-three years.
+In February 1275, the Queen of Scots fell ill while visiting Fife and died on February 26 at Cupar Castle.
+She was laid to rest in the Abbey of Dunfermline, having been queen for twenty-three years at the age of just thirty-four.

-In 1285, Alexander married again.
-This time to Yolande de Dreux – a member of a powerful French family.
+In 1285, Alexander remarried, this time to Yolande de Dreux, a member of a powerful French family.

-One evening in 1286 he set off on horseback from Edinburgh Castle to be with his new queen in Fife.
-In bad weather the king and his party rode through the night.
-At some stage Alexander however was separated from the others and went missing.
-His horse appears to have lost its footing and fallen down an embankment.
-The king’s body, with his neck broken, was found on the beach the next day, just a mile from where his wife was staying, at Kinghorn in Fife.
-Life can be so strange.......
+One evening in 1286, he left Edinburgh Castle on horseback to join his new queen in Fife.
+Battling bad weather, the king and his party rode through the night.
+At some point, however, Alexander became separated from the others and disappeared.
+It seems his horse lost its footing and tumbled down an embankment.
+The next day, his body was found on the beach with a broken neck, just a mile from where his wife was staying in Kinghorn, Fife.
+Life can be so strange.

-Margaret set sail from Norway in September 1290, accompanied, among others, by Bishop Narve of Bergen.
-The ship was bound for Leith, but storms drove the Maid’s ship off course and she landed at Orkney.
+Although bound for Leith, storms forced the ship off course, and she ended up landing in Orkney.
 Scottish and English representatives in haste rode north to Orkney to meet her there, but during an overnight stay at Skelbo Castle, news came that Margaret had inexplicably succumbed at Orkney, in the arms of the Bishop, supposedly (!) from the effects of a severe bout of seasickness.
 The wee lass was only 7 years old.

 When Edward some time later demanded Scottish troops against the French, Baliol straightened his spine and courageously rebelled.
 He even launched an unsuccessful attack on Carlisle and on top of that entered into the ‘Auld Alliance’ with France.